 Finnair participates actively in civil aviation environmental committees as well as in industry workgroups in Finland and the Nordic countries, promoting the reduction of the aviation sector's environmental load.
-An open dialogue with different stakeholders, continuous development of operations according to the latest available information and being active in implementing its stakeholders.
+An open dialogue with different stakeholders, continuous development of operations according to the latest available information and being active in implementing new technologies are the prerequisites for environmental responsibility.
+Finnair report on environmental impacts regularly as part of the annual reporting and as a part of the Carbon Disclosure Project (CDP).
+Company also communicate directly with various parties about its operations and gladly answers any questions arising from its stakeholders.